Newport News, Virginia: European settlement

+Build-up to Incorporation

+Newport News was a rural area of plantations and a small fishing village until after the American Civil War.
 The area that formed the present-day southern end of Newport News had long been established as an unincorporated town.
-During Reconstruction, the period after the American Civil War, the new City of Newport News was essentially founded by California merchant Collis P. Huntington.
+After Reconstruction (the period after the American Civil War) the new City of Newport News was essentially founded by California merchant Collis P. Huntington.
 Huntington, one of the Big Four associated with the Central Pacific Railroad, in California, formed the western part of the country's First transcontinental railroad.
 He was recruited by former Confederate General Williams Carter Wickham to become a major investor and guiding light for a southern railroad.
 He helped complete the Chesapeake and Ohio Railway to the Ohio River in 1873.
-On October 19, 1881, the first train to ever depart from Newport News left Lee Hall Depot on temporary tracks, and arrived at Yorktown for the ‘Cornwallis Surrender Centennial Celebration”, a commemoration of the British defeat at the Battle of Yorktown.

 Huntington knew the railroad could transport coal eastbound from West Virginia's untapped natural resources.
 His agents began acquiring land in Warwick County in 1865.
 In the 1880s, he oversaw extension of the C&O's new Peninsula Subdivision, which extended from the Church Hill Tunnel in Richmond southeast down the peninsula through Williamsburg to Newport News, where the company developed coal piers on the harbor of Hampton Roads.
+On October 19, 1881, the first train to ever depart from Newport News left Lee Hall Depot on temporary tracks and arrived at Yorktown for the 'Cornwallis Surrender Centennial Celebration", a commemoration of the British defeat at the Battle of Yorktown.

-His next project was to develop Newport News Shipbuilding and Drydock Company, which became the world's largest shipyard.
-Opened as Chesapeake Dry Dock & Construction Company, the shipbuilding was intended to build boats to transition goods from the rails to the seas.
-With president Theodore Roosevelt's declaration to create a Great White Fleet, the company entered the warship business by building seven of the first sixteen warships.
+His next project was to develop Chesapeake Dry Dock & Construction Company, known from 1890 as the Newport News Shipbuilding & Dry Dock Co.
+The shipbuilding was originally intended to build boats to transition goods from the rails to the seas, but would quickly grow from additional work from the US Navy, including building the two Kearsarge class battleships and the USS Illinois (BB-7) by 1900.
+With time, it would become the world's largest shipyard.

+Construction of the railroad and establishment of the great shipyard brought thousands of workers and associated development.
+A rapid building boom occurred, including Hotel Warwick, churches, a newspaper, banks, and a courthouse.
+From 1888 to 1896, the county seat of Warwick County, Virginia was moved to Newport News area, reflecting the growing importance of the area.
+On January 16, 1896 Newport News incorporated as an independent city, fully separate of Warwick County.
+It was one of only a few cities in Virginia to be newly established without earlier incorporation as a town.
+(Virginia has had an independent city political subdivision since 1871.)
+Walter A. Post served as the city's first mayor.